Lifelong Love of Learning?

 The reason why tuition works is that we can more easily acknowledge the slight and extreme differences between each student.
 It is easier to target specific learning styles that appeal to certain students as well as address any gaps in learning..

 If a tutor acknowledges these differences, and a child’s educational needs are directly targeted, progress can be made quickly and efficiently.
+When quick progress is made a child’s love of learning can be sparked.

 3. Students do not find lessons enjoyable

 Making lessons enjoyable can be the most challenging part of tutoring.
 I think one of the main reasons why some students do not enjoy school as much as tuition is because the first two reasons are not being addressed.
 Most of us do not enjoy what we do not understand and we desire material to be pitched at our level.
+When this doesn’t happen educators are often left with disengaged students.

 There are, however, additional ways to make a lesson interesting.
 One way is to play games that give the students a mental workout at the start and end of class.

 Another is to allow the students to develop their understanding of a topic more independently so that they feel empowered in their learning..
 Allowing students to take centre-stage in the classroom is an art form in itself.
+If students are going to form a love of learning, they must enjoy the way in which they are being taught.

 4. Educators do not give their students confidence